OpenClassrooms-Student-Center/alumnis/content/students/yves.md

 # If you need more space, go to the next line and add 4 spaces on the left, as in 'description'.

-objective: Devenir developpeur application Android en 1 an.
+objective: Devenir développeur application Android en 1 an.

 short_description: curieux et motiver, hâte d'apprendre de nouvelles choses